Blind Justice (1934 film)

-Blind Justice is a 1934 British thriller film directed by Bernard Vorhaus and starring Eva Moore, Frank Vosper, Geraldine Fitzgerald, Roger Livesey, and John Mills.
-The screenplay concerns a woman who is blackmailed by a criminal, who has discovered that her brother was shot as a coward during World War I.
+Blind Justice is a lost 1934 British thriller film directed by Bernard Vorhaus and starring Eva Moore, Frank Vosper, Geraldine Fitzgerald, Roger Livesey, and John Mills.
+It was written by Vera Allinson based on the 1932 play Recipe for Murder by Arnold Ridley, and was made at Twickenham Studios as a quota quickie for release by Universal Pictures.

-It was made at Twickenham Studios as a quota quickie for release by Universal Pictures.
-It was based on Recipe for Murder, a 1932 play by Arnold Ridley.
-A review of the play, mentioning the forthcoming film, was the first use of the word whodunit in print.
+A review of the play, mentioning the forthcoming film, was one of the first uses of the word "whodunit" in print.

+Preservation status

+The British Film Institute has classed Blind Justice as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

+Plot

+A woman is blackmailed by a criminal, who has discovered that her brother was shot as a coward during World War I.